Portway Family Practice

 We are also trying to send patient follow up letters to them via a link to their mobile or by email rather than posting out letters.
 Please contact the surgery to update your details.

 Blood forms/X-ray forms are now sent electronically to the hospital, you do not have to attend the surgery to collect the form.
-Patients will be sent a telephone number at the time the request for a blood test or x-ray is being done and patients can ring and book their appointment.
+Patients will be required to call the phlebotomy service on 0121 507 6104 at the time of the request to book their appointment.

 Thank you for your patience and co-operation during this difficult time.